 We know that there are 100s of people who have dedicated their lives to working with and for young people, often in a thankless role.
 This is your opportunity to thank the person in your community who truly goes above and before for young people.
 Your CYMFed Award nominee should not be paid for the work they are nominated for.

 Nomination Tips: Does your Parish have a truly excellent volunteer youth leader?
 Is your local Scout leader always there to offer advice and support?
 Does your Diocese have an incredible Youth Minister who has inspired generations of young people?
-The 2015 award recipient was Bruno Gambini, a much loved volunteer youth worker in the city of Derby for over 30 years.
-He was nominated by one of his colleagues in the diocese who painted a picture of who Bruno was as a youth minister, and described how Bruno was loved by his young people.
-Nominations are now closed.
+The 2017 award recipient was Carmel Keane, from the Archdiocese of Birmingham.

 Check out the youth awards: